apiobuild/platform/content/blog/create-an-online-store-for-free.md

 ## <a id="chopin"></a>Introducing Chopin

-It’s hard to decide which approach suits you best, as there are many pros and cons.
-Why waste time on researching which platform to sell?
-You should’ve started selling your product!
+It’s hard to decide which approach suits you best, and there are many pros and cons.
+Why waste time on researching which platform to sell when you could've started selling your product already!

 **<a href="https://telescope.apiobuild.com/app/chopin" target="_blank">Chopin by apio </a> is a lightweight static online store generator.** After providing store information (name, logo), catalog (item/service description and price), and order form through API, it will generate a static website with a unique url.